ReDI-School/redi-js-nrw/lesson14.md

 ### object <-> JSON

-JavaScript offers us a an API to convert an object to JSON and vice versa:
+JavaScript offers us an API to convert an object to JSON and vice versa:

 ```js
 let obj = {